 Rev. Berlin also has developed a shorter video that you may find helpful in getting the thumbnail “big picture” of why faithful people of good conscience within the UMC find themselves at odds with one another: Tom Berlin Sugar Packets.

 BWC Bishop Easterling’s Perspective: Our Bishop wrote a pastoral letter which provides a good summary of this process and what the Bishop’s are proposing.
 She does an excellent job of describing the three different models developed by the Commission on a Way Forward and the way the Bishops have been working together to come to consensus.

 Another good website for resources is a group that Rev. Ron belongs to a group called Uniting Methodists which offers a collection of essays and videos from pastors, theologians and laypeople from across a theological spectrum about what is at stake in the UMC: Uniting Methodists Website.

 Cokesbury has published and carries an array of books (some of which we will be using here) if you want to read more about the issue of LGBTQ inclusion in the church.
 Some are written for group study and they encompass a wide range of theological views and biblical understandings.
 Faultlines is a specific suite of resources developed in anticipation of the 2019 General Conference: Faultlines PDF & Cokesbury Resources on LGBTQ Inclusion in the Church.

 Our Baltimore Washington Conference Website is a great resource for continuing coverage of this issue in the broader church and good place to return to regularly for news and updates.
-They recently posted the full report of The Commission on a Way Forward and the Council of Bishop’s Response: BWC Website.
+They have posted the full report of The Commission on a Way Forward and the Council of Bishop’s Response: BWC Website.